Cloudxtreme/killbill-you-vagrant/README.md

 - Push plugin
 - Repeat

-If working on a new gateway that is not in active_merchant, make sure to clone it to `active_merchant` so that it is not checked into this repository.
+If working on a new gateway that is not in active_merchant, make sure to clone it to `active_merchant` so that it is not checked into this repository:

 ## credentials